erigontech/erigon/docs/programmers_guide/witness_format.md

 # Block Witness Format

-Each block witness consists of a header followed by a list of operands.
+Each block witness consists of a header followed by a list of operators.

 There is no length of witness specified anywhere, the code expects to just reach `EOF`.